 - Build a safe and supportive environment for sharing and mutual support.

 “I’m not afraid of dying.
 I just don’t want to be there when it happens.”
 Woody Allen

 Module 5 is a “practice” ground for accepting the challenging, distressing or unacceptable, and it is also about the skills needed to stand in the midst of changing and uncertain conditions with openness and acceptance.
-With a strong emphasis on team practices, we investigate actualizing the skills by addressing some of complex scenarios we encounter, such as working with children and physician hastened death.
+With a strong emphasis on team practices and clinical applications, we investigate actualizing the skills by addressing some of complex scenarios we encounter, such as, mental health, complex care, working with children and physician hastened death.

-Working collaboratively and with an understanding of how leaders and team-making work, we will meet a series of case studies and evocative Healthcare and EOL scenarios that ask us to integrate our Mindfulness and Compassion training skills, as well as exploring a Systems views in how to integrate the skills into our lives and to bring them into our workplace.
+Working collaboratively as well as understanding the role of leaders in building teams, we will encounter a series of case studies and evocative Healthcare and EOL scenarios that ask us to integrate our Mindfulness and Compassion training skills, as well as exploring a Systems views in how to integrate the skills into our lives and to bring them into our workplace.

 - How do we bring our mindfulness and compassion into our teams?
 How do we feel as a leaders, team members, and what is our growing edge in working with others?

 - What are the resources we need to sustain ourselves in the face of systemic challenges and maintain our integrity and self care?

 - How does the suffering and/or approach to illness and dying of our patients affect how we offer our caring, for example, a patient’s decision to end treatment or our own feeling that sustaining treatment may be harmful or pointless?

 - What are our strength and challenges as individuals on teams as as leaders working collaboratively and compassionately?